arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/cheat-sheet/cheat-sheet.md

 On most Arduino boards, when a sketch fails due to e.g. memory shortage, the board resets.

 On the GIGA R1, whenever the MbedOS fails, the board does **not reset automatically**.
-Instead, if it fails, the onboard red LED will start to blink.
+Instead, if it fails, the onboard red LED will start to blink in a looping pattern of 4 fast blinks and 4 slow blinks.

 ***Please note, the red LED does NOT mean your board is broken or bricked.***